mikecreighton/knowledge-generator/README.md

 Also, you can just read it, becuase it'll be a nice, organized document about the topic.

+_Note_: Large language models (LLMs), which generate the content, are prone to hallucinations.
+This means that the content may not be accurate or complete.
+It is up to you to fact check the content for accuracy.
+Also, because of the nature of how LLMs are trained, each LLM has a different knowledge cut-off point, so you may find that recent information is missing from the content.

 ## Requirements

 - Python 3.10+